DMonMac/VC-Rails/readme.md

 These are Ruby on Rails challenges from the Vivixx Bootcamp.

+Click on the folders to see their documentation.

 ### Contents
 1. RettiwtRT - _Twitter clone following the tutorial on www.railstutorial.org_
 2. Airbnb Clones - _Working on copying the Airbnb website._